Privacy Policy

 We process personal data only for the following purposes:

 — To send our newsletter.
-When you give consent, we use your email to send occasional newsletters from Haus of Visibility.
+When you give consent, we use your email to send The Weekly Haus Letter.
 You may unsubscribe at any time.

 — To respond to inquiries.
 When you contact us directly, we use your information to respond to your message.